History of Morocco: Decline

 In the 15th century, it was hit by a financial crisis, after which the state had to stop financing the different marabouts and Sharifian families, which had previously been useful instruments in controlling different tribes.
 The political support of these marabouts and Sharifians halted, and it splintered into different entities.
-In 1399 Tetouan was taken and its population was massacred and in 1415 the Portuguese captured Ceuta.
+In 1399 Tétouan was taken and its population was massacred and in 1415 the Portuguese captured Ceuta.
 After the sultan Abdalhaqq II (1421–1465) tried to break the power of the Wattasids, he was executed.

 Marinid rulers after 1420 came under the control of the Wattasids, who exercised a regency as Abd al-Haqq II became Sultan one year after his birth.
 The Wattasids however refused to give up the Regency after Abd al-Haqq came to age.

 In 1459, Abd al-Haqq II managed a massacre of the Wattasid family, breaking their power.
 His reign, however, brutally ended as he was murdered during the 1465 revolt.
 This event saw the end of the Marinid dynasty as Muhammad ibn Ali Amrani-Joutey, leader of the Sharifs, was proclaimed Sultan in Fes.
 He was in turn overthrown in 1471 by Abu Abd Allah al-Sheikh Muhammad ibn Yahya, one of the two the surviving Wattasids from the 1459 massacre, who instigated the Wattasid dynasty.